ytakefuji/euro/README.md

 # euro
-In order to run Python programs, see the following site for novice: https://github.com/ytakefuji/python-novice
+In order to run Python programs, see the following site for novice to install the necessary libraries: https://github.com/ytakefuji/python-novice

 The resurgence of covid-19 pandemic can be found in Europe.